Grand Gala Builds Anticipation for New MFAH Building, Raises a Cool $1.9 Million

 Keefer Lehner, Laura Murphy (Photo by Wilson Parish)

-Mason Barker, Meredith Flores (Photo by Daniel Ortiz)
+Mason Barker & Meredith Flores at the 2019 Museum of Fine Arts, Houston Grand Gala Ball (Photo by Daniel Ortiz)

 Moez & Sultana Mangalji (Photo by Wilson Parish)

-Scott & Soraya McClelland (Photo by Jenny Antill)
+Scott & Soraya McClelland at the 2019 Museum of Fine Arts, Houston Grand Gala Ball.
+(Photo by Jenny Antill)

 Bruce & Susanne Winfrey (Photo by Jenny Antill)